WilliamsPaleoLab/Geography523/Wk2_RStudioGitHubC2/G920Lab2_Before-Class_Activities.md

 #### Install R Packages
 List of packages likely will be updated over time, but here's a starter.
 Suggestions welcome for additional packages.

-*analogue, dplyr, jsonlite, ggplot2, markdown, neotoma, pagan, palaeoSig, rioja, shiny, vegan*
+*analogue, dplyr, jsonlite, geochron, ggplot2, markdown, neotoma, pagan, palaeoSig, rioja, shiny, vegan*

 I prefer to add packages in RStudio, but up to you.